Festus-Osayi/Festus-Osayi/README.md

   <li>DSA☺️</li>
   </ul>
   <h5>and a lot more ...</h5>
--<em>👯 I’m looking to collaborate on a team and learning from a brilliant mind as myself ...<em>
+-<em>👯 I’m looking to collaborate on a team and learn from a brilliant mind like myself ...<em>
 <hr>
 -📫 How to reach me: ...
 <ul>